Let Me Model Jesus

 Now before the Feast of the Passover, when Jesus knew that His hour had come to depart out of this world to the Father, having loved His own who were in the world, He loved them to the end.
 During supper, when the devil had already put it into the heart of Judas Iscariot, Simon’s son, to betray him, Jesus, knowing that the Father had given all things into his hands, and that he had come from God and was going back to God, rose from supper.
 He laid aside his outer garments, and taking a towel, tied it around his waist.
 Then he poured water into a basin and began to wash the disciples’ feet and to wipe them with the towel that was wrapped around him.
 He came to Simon Peter, who said to him, “Lord, do you wash my feet?”
 Jesus answered him, “What I am doing you do not understand now, but afterward you will understand.”
 Peter said to him, “You shall never wash my feet.”
 “If I do not wash you, you have no share with me.”
 Simon Peter said to him, “Lord, not my feet only but also my hands and my head!”
 Jesus said to him, “The one who has bathed does not need to wash, except for his feet, but is completely clean.
 And you are clean, but not every one of you.”
 For he knew who was to betray him; that was why he said, “Not all of you are clean.”
 When he had washed their feet and put on his outer garments and resumed his place, he said to them, “Do you understand what I have done to you?
 You call me teacher and Lord, and you are right, for so I am.
 If I then, your Lord and Teacher, have washed your feet, you also ought to wash one another’s feet.
 For I have given you an example, that you also should do just as I have done to you.
 Truly, truly, I say to you, a servant is not greater than his master, nor is a messenger greater than the one who sent him.
 If you know these things, blessed are you if you do them.
 I am not speaking of all of you; I know whom I have chosen.
 But the Scripture will be fulfilled; He who ate my bread has lifted his heel against me.’
 I am telling you this now, before it takes place, that when it does take place you may believe that I am he.
 Truly, truly, I say to you, whoever receives the one I send receives me, and whoever receives me receives the one who sent me.”

 Jesus used one of the most menial tasks of the day to demonstrate His heart to serve and ultimately lay down His life for the needs of the people.
 It was a customary practice of the day that a host would provide water for guests to wash their feet, provide a servant to wash the feet of the guests or even serve the guests by washing their feet.
 I Samuel 25:41 is the first passage where an honored person (Abigail) offers to wash feet (servants of David) as a sign of humility.
-This is actually where we get the term, Maundy Thursday, which is often used.
-Maundy comes from the Latin which means foot washing.
+This is where we get the term, Maundy Thursday, which is often used.
+Maundy comes from the Latin which means command or order.
+Later in the passage Jesus says,

 A humbled Christ died on the cross.